-Office Space - available now
+Office Space - currently available to let

 Broadcast mastering from DV formats

 " I've been a regular contributor to user groups and technical forums for the last 20 years or so, and have written hundreds of posts offering advice and information on a whole range of computer, audio & video production topics."